-Arajoel Border Collies were a stud I had not thought about initially, so when i stumbled across them on the internet the light bulb ignited.
 Thea knew me from when I was a child and knew of my love for all animals as I used to help or pester her with rescuing and pound duties.
-I knew she had some of the most beautiful Border Collies when I was growing up.
-Thea agreed on the future sale of a chocolate boy BUT he would have to be in every way perfect.
+I knew she had some lovely Border Collies when I was growing up.
+Thea agreed on the future sale of a chocolate boy.

 3yrs later Copper arrived.
 Good things come to those who wait.
-Perfect was an understatement.
-Big broad head, perfect ear set, massive lion mane, good bone, great conformation, the list was endless so just to mention a few and a nature to melt you right to the core.
-He was/is everything we dreamed of.
+I said no to many puppies before Copper, I waited on him.
+I liked the parents and grandparents and hoped he would be something special.
+So many things I liked and wanted - Big broad head, massive lion mane, good bone, great conformation, the list was endless and a nature to melt you right to the core.
 We genetically tested Copper for CEA, CL & TNS and all results came back negative/clear of mutations.
 It was meant to be.
-He was our perfect boy we had wished for.
+He was our boy we had wished for.

 We are so very grateful for our foundation border collies.
-Thanks goes to Wanda at Jordyalan, Thea at Arajoel, Jess from Jezmic, Maxine from Heidesa Kennels NZL.
+Thanks goes to Wanda, Thea, & Maxine from Heidesa Kennels NZL.

 As we added to our fury family we always considered to only do this if the family members before were all still getting their much needed attention as we believed it wasn't fair on them to miss out to make room for another.

-We set to work on electrifying fences and have recently built a doggy playground 20mtrs x 30mtrs in size, which has a bus frame as their bedroom, with beds all spread out for comfort.
 We have chew toys and dig spots, so they can entertain themselves for hours.
 If we go to work or town they are safe here and we do not feel they are locked up.
 Being a nurse, on shifts, there is nearly always someone at home and then they have the run of the house yard and house as well as their playground.
 They also have the acreage as much as possible.
-We have a kennel complex which have a puppy box and large cage area, but this opens into a day yard area and only be used when we are absent or someone is cycling.
+We have a kennel complex which have a box and large cage area, but this opens into a day yard area and only be used when we are absent or someone is cycling.
 We don't believe in caging or chaining dogs/puppies unless it is for their own safety.
-We have a whole puppy playground, used only for them, they have a kennel with cement flooring, which has a closed in bedroom where they have a heat matt and bar heater, then they walk out into a fully snake proof fenced area of fun!
-Lawn, dirt, sand, bricks and concrete are all available surfaces in here for them to get use to.
+We have a whole puppy playground, used only for them, they have a kennel with cement flooring, which has a closed in bedroom where they have a heat matt and bar heater, or air cooling, then they walk out into a fully snake proof fenced area of fun!
+Lawn, dirt, sand, bricks and concrete are all available surfaces for them to get use to.

 Our happy little family enjoy each other and are constantly playing.
 The youth in them had bought the puppy back out in our old girl whom we lost in 2016 sadly.
 Paw prints over the heart.
 She is dearly missed.